 Hence, an extended stay hotel becomes handy in such situations.
 They offer prices on a weakly basis and also offers kitchens making them an economical solution for long-term stays.

 F&B: It stands for Food And Beverages.
-In a hotel or a restaurant, all kind of food and beverages are F&B
+In a hotel or a restaurant, all kinds of food and beverages are F&B

 Fam Tour: Fam Tour basically stands for Familiarization Tour.
-These kinds of tours intent to familiarize the attendees with the host location.
+These kinds of tours intend to familiarize the attendees with the host location.

 Many times, it is offered free or at discounted prices to anyone who is involved in promoting or selling a property.